 You know that kind of weather that's just a little too warm for a long winter parka but cold enough to want a proper jacket?
-That's the kind of weather the Fjallraven Keb Touring Jacket was made for.
+That's the kind of weather the Fjallraven Keb Jacket was made for.

 As always, I've tested it thoroughly and on several trips before reporting back to you and now you can find my Fjallraven Keb Jacket review below.